neo4j-field/container-bootstrapper/README.md

 Why uri's?
 We can map the scheme to the backing client for retrieving the object.

+> This part is currently _a work in progress_...see the `CloudUri` class
+> I'm toying with.

+### Experiment 2.2: Hot-wire in a better SslPolicyLoader
+There's so much nastiness going on in the bootstrapping code that it's looking to be far far easier to just preload a custom/hacked SslPolicyLoader class.
+I'm going to do that to save on copy-pasta.

+For now, I'm implemented this by:

+1. Writing an new `org.neo4j.ssl.config.SslPolicyLoader`
+2. Creating a `${NEO4J_HOME}/lib-override` directory in the image
+3. Adding `${NEO4J_HOME}/lib-override` before `/lib` in the classpath

+Sometimes Java is fun.

 ## Problem 3: Further hardening of Neo4j is HARD
 Because of Problem 1 and 2, hardening Neo4j is much more difficult than it could be.
 Linux containers support a tremendous amount of